 Lyon Collection - panel showing Hidari Jingorō

 Japan Arts Council/National Theater of Japan The costumes of these three figures are particularly lush and interesting.
 For example, the robes worn by Umegae on the right-hand panel are dazzling.
-Even though this triptych was created in 1847 her robes border on the mid-20th images of op-art.
+Even though this triptych was created in 1847 her robes border on the mid-20th century images of op-art.
 In fact, the use of the mitsu tomoe motif is almost psychedelic.
-Those circles with the three comma shapes, which are so symbolic to the Japanese, look a bit like large lolipops, but as actually stand-ins for the water buckets used on a watermill.
+Those circles with the three comma shapes, which are so symbolic to the Japanese, look a bit like large lollipops, but as actually stand-ins for the water buckets used on a watermill.
 Look at them closely.

 The figure on the left is wearing an outer robe decorated with wisteria flowers.
 Toyokuni III also illustrated this same character in 1847 also wearing a kimono decorated with wisteria.
 However, the one thing that makes the Kuniyoshi image more striking is the presence of golden colored koi.